Kaviarasu1408/Python3/probability&Statistics/probabilty.md

 - **Continuous Distributions** : inifinte outcomes.

-## 4. Expectations, Variance, SD.

-- Expectations
-- Variance
-- Standard deviation

-## 5. Probabilty Distribution
+## 4. Probabilty Distribution

 - Binomial, Poission
 - Uniform, Normal, Exponentail.

-## 6. Central Limit Theorem
+## 5. Central Limit Theorem

-- Sample means of any population will tend toward a normal distribution as a sample size increase.
+- From the population we will take few samples we can calculate the the mean..repeat the process.And now have records of mean..plot it on the histogram..it looks like bell shaped.

-## 7. Bayes Theorem
+## 6. Bayes Theorem

 - It help us to update the probabilty after we get the new information.
 - Let say 20% email are spam: p(spam) = 0.2